KodyPay/kody-clientsdk-php/README.md

 1. Download the gRPC and Protobuf extension DLLs from the PECL website: https://pecl.php.net/package/grpc and https://pecl.php.net/package/protobuf
 2. Move the downloaded files to the `ext` directory of your PHP installation.

-Add the following lines to your `php.ini` file:
+Add the following lines to your `php.ini` file if you are running a live server:
 ```ini
 extension=grpc.so
 ```